DomizianoScarcelli/dotfiles/README.md

 - `kitty` as a terminal emulator
 - `sketchybar` to have a customizable alternative menu bar on MacOS
 - `jankyborders` to have customizable borders on the current active window
+- `visidata` to handle `.csv` and other type of tabular files in the terminal

 ### good nvim plugins